As amended by the Board of Directors

 Selection.
 The Board, acting on the recommendation of the Board Affairs Committee, will nominate a slate of director candidates for election at each annual meeting of shareholders and will elect directors to fill vacancies, including vacancies created as a result of any increase in the size of the Board, between annual meetings.

 Qualifications.
 The Board maintains separate guidelines describing the desired qualifications for non-employee directors.
 At least annually, the Board Affairs Committee will review these guidelines and make such recommendations to the Board as the Committee may deem appropriate.
+The Board, acting on the recommendation of the Board Affairs Committee, will also determine whether any director candidates nominated for election pursuant to the proxy access or advance notice provisions of the By-Laws satisfy the applicable requirements.

 Orientation.
 New non-employee directors will receive a comprehensive orientation from appropriate executives regarding ExxonMobil's business and affairs.